yannsadowski/TemplatePytorchProject/README.md

 # Template for Pytorch project

-This template is made for using the Pytorch framework with hydra for the configuration file and wandb for the logging information.
+This template is made for using the Pytorch framework with Hydra for the configuration file and WandB for logging information.
+The template is designed to work with the CSV file from the Iris dataset available on Kaggle: [Iris Dataset](https://www.kaggle.com/datasets/vikrishnan/iris-dataset).

 This template is based on the project: [TimeSerieClassifierOnMusic](https://github.com/yannsadowski/TimeSerieClassifierOnMusic).